Why isn’t the application website open?

 I am an Assistant Professor.
 Am I eligible?

-If you have been at the Assistant Professor level for only one or two years, you are still eligible for the program.
-If you have been at that level longer than two years, see the question above.
+If you have been at the Assistant Professor level for only a few years, you are still eligible for the program.
+If you have been at that level longer than three years, see the question above.

 May I reapply if I have applied in the past?

 Yes.
-In most cases we will have retained your transcripts.
-All other application materials will have to be new.
+All application materials will have to be new.
 You will also need to upload a “Reapplicant Update” to let us know what has changed since your last application.

-Are there any changes from last year’s application process?
+Are there any changes from the last few year’s application processes?

 We ask for substantially the same information as in past years.
-Changes made last year are still in effect: Letters of Reference will be submitted online only (however, only three per applicant will be accepted); transcripts will be submitted both online and directly from the institutions; dental medicine has been added to the program.
-New in 2013: we require an institutional letter of support, and reapplicants must give an update on their activities since the last application.
+A question about historical disadvantage was changed slightly in the proposal section.
+Changes made in recent years are still in effect: Letters of Reference will be submitted online only (however, only three per applicant are accepted); transcripts are submitted only online; dental medicine and nursing have been added to the program.
+We now require an institutional letter of support, and reapplicants must give an update on their activities since the last application.
 Also, CVs are now limited to 15 pages each.

-Why do I have to submit three paper copies of everything that I am submitting online?
+Why do I have to submit a paper copy of everything that I am submitting online?

-A number of hard copies are used in discussions and at the interviews, where it would be impractical to view electronic versions.
+A number of hard copies are used in discussions and at the interviews, where it could be impractical for some reviewers to use electronic versions.

 May I submit more than three letters of recommendation?